Europe to outline banking union to tackle crisis

 By Claire Davenport

-STRASBOURG, France Europe will move a step closer to a "banking union" on Wednesday with plans for the European Central Bank to oversee banks as part of efforts to end years of financial and economic turmoil in the region.
+STRASBOURG, France, Sept 12 Europe will move a step closer to a "banking union" on Wednesday with plans for the European Central Bank to oversee banks as part of efforts to end years of financial and economic turmoil in the region.

 European Commission President Jose Manuel Barroso will outline the proposal in his annual "state of the union" address, which will also set out a path towards deeper economic integration across the euro zone and the wider EU.